Actively Involved in Outreach and Public Engagement

 Addressing Contemporary Issues

-Three specialized Centers, Institutes, and Projects at UConn SSW address a range of contemporary issues and professional challenges, hosting open conferences, workshops, and other educational opportunities throughout the year.
+Three specialized Center, Institute, and Project at UConn SSW address a range of contemporary issues and professional challenges, hosting open conferences, workshops, and other educational opportunities throughout the year.
 The Centers, Institutes and Projects are: The Center for International Social Work Studies, Nancy A. Humphreys Institute for Political Social Work, and the Puerto Rican and Latin@ Studies Project.

 Students Reaching Out – and Within the School Community

 The Graduate Student Organization, along with nine student sub-organizations that focus on the issues of an identified population within the student body, bring events, seminars and guest speakers onto the campus.
 Our Building Bridges program pairs returning students with new students to serve as a one-on-one resource and peer ambassador to help incoming students become engaged more quickly to the School community.
 Students routinely serve on local, regional, and national boards and committees.